Oklahoma can't hang with Timme, Gonzaga; top seed advances - WHIZ News

 It didn’t matter all that much.
 Oklahoma became the 25th straight team the Bulldogs beat by double digits — although the Sooners fought valiantly to keep it from becoming a blowout.
 Few still had his starters on the floor at the buzzer and screamed at star Jalen Suggs for committing an unnecessary foul with 1:05 left.

-The Zags advanced to their sixth straight Sweet 16 and will next face either Creighton or Ohio in the West Region.
+The Zags advanced to their sixth straight Sweet 16 and will next face Creighton in the West Region.
+Gonzaga has won the past two meetings with Creighton.

 “We’re not satisfied with this,” Timme said.
 “This is not the end goal.”